-Airboats that are used for normal gliding across shallow waterways—whether for fun or to simply to get from point A to point B, do not warrant the kind of structural and technical design as racing airboats.
+Airboats used for normal gliding across shallow waterways—whether for fun or simply to get from point A to point B, do not warrant the kind of structural and technical design as racing airboats.

 Lastly, and most importantly, except for airboats that are used in icy conditions for rescue purposes, airboats don’t have breaking mechanisms.
-Hence, if you have the potential to have children on board, manufacturers recommend your airboat to have a top speed of 40 miles an hour.
+So if you’re likely to have children on board, manufacturers recommend your airboat to have a top speed of 40 miles an hour.

-With that being said, however, there are leisure airboats that have a potential top speed ranging anywhere from 65 miles per hour to 75 miles an hour as well—however, this is calculated based just on the power of the engine, which is used for load-carrying rather than increasing speed.
+With that being said, there are leisure airboats that have a potential top speed ranging anywhere from 65 miles per hour to 75 miles an hour as well.
+But this is just calculated based on the engine’s power, which is used for load-carrying rather than increasing speed.

-Below is a video showing some of the slower, more comfortable rides of a lesiure airboat:
+Below is a video showing some of the slower, more comfortable rides of a leisure airboat:

 Conclusion – How Fast Do Airboats Go?

-So to recap our initial question, “how fast can an airboat go?”
+So to recap our initial question, “How fast can an airboat go?”
 An airboat can go as fast as 130 miles per hour or 209 kilometers per hour.
-This speed depends on how powerful the engine is, the fan, and also the design of the boat.
+This speed depends on how powerful the engine is, the fan, and the design of the boat.

 To sum up, speed shouldn’t be the main factor unless you’re buying one for racing.
 But constructed well, airboats can give you a thrill you won’t forget.